Skip to content

 Changing your mind after applying: deferring a current offer

 If you already hold a 2026 offer and want to defer to 2027, you ask the university directly (not UCAS).
 Their admissions team updates the start date in UCAS for you.
-Most universities are fine with this up to and sometimes just after results day, but every course has its own policy: medicine, dentistry and some conservatoire subjects often say no.
+Most universities are fine with this up to and sometimes just after results day, and every course has its own policy: medicine, dentistry and some conservatoire subjects often say no.

 If you're on a conditional offer and want to defer, ask before results day so the university can record your intention properly.